flaglyco/flagly-api/API.md

 ### Errors

-All handled errors return an error Json in following format with an HTTP status same as `code` field.
+All handled errors return an error Json in following format with an HTTP status same as `code` field. `causeMessage` might not exists for all errors.

 ```json
 {